 After you review this information, you will see a list of lenders offering loan products in a way that makes it easy to compare them.

-Federal student loan limits, for each academic year, are established by congress to help students manage loan debt.
+Federal student loan limits are established by Congress to help students manage loan debt.

-A Master Promissory Note is a promise to repay the loan you have been given to help with the cost of your education.
-An MPN is usually signed online, using the 4-digit FAFSA PIN number as the signature.
+A Master Promissory Note is a promise to repay the educational loan you have been given.
+An MPN is usually signed online.

 Exit Counseling is a federal requirement for all Federal Direct Loan recipients.
 Exit counseling was created to ensure that you understand your rights and responsibilities as a borrower.
-During the counseling, you will learn how to make payment of your loans easier and how to get help and protect your credit rating if you have problems.
+During the counseling, you will learn your loan repayment options and how to get help and protect your credit rating if you have problems.